-Not only is it one of the more precise blood pressure monitors out there it is also very easy to store and transport thanks to its durable protecting case and a soft cover that comes included with the purchase.
+Not only is it one of the most precise blood pressure monitors out there, it is also very easy to store and transport thanks to its durable protecting case and a soft cover that comes included with the purchase.

 The cuff might seem hard.

 The Duronic BPM150 upper arm pressure monitor is a universal medical device for comfortable use at home.
-It measures blood pressure accurately and alarms you immediately in case you have an irregulate heartbeat.
+It measures blood pressure accurately and immediately notifies you in case you have an irregulate heartbeat.

 22 - 42 cm